noopur-phadkar/Python-Regex/notes.md

 - **Positive Lookbehind (`(?<=...)`):** Asserts that what precedes the current position in the string matches the given pattern.
 - **Negative Lookbehind (`(?<!...)`):** Asserts that what precedes the current position in the string does not match the given pattern.

+### Unicode Matching

+Unicode Character Classes: Match characters from different languages and scripts.

+### Named Groups

+Named Capturing Groups: Assign names to groups for easier reference.

+### Conditional Expressions

+Conditional Expressions: Match different patterns based on a condition.

+### Verbose Mode

+Verbose Mode (re.VERBOSE): Write more readable regex by allowing comments and whitespace.

+### Recursive Patterns

+Recursive Patterns: Match nested structures.

+### Atomic Groups

+Atomic Groups ((?>...)): Prevent backtracking within a group.

+### Flags and Modifiers

+•	Using Flags: Modify the behavior of regex patterns.

 ## Use Cases of Regular Expressions

 Regular expressions are extremely versatile and can be used in a variety of scenarios.
 Here are some common use cases:

 - **Data Validation**:

-	•	Email Validation: Ensure that input follows the pattern of a valid email address.
+	•	[Email Validation](usecases/email_validation.py): Ensure that input follows the pattern of a valid email address.

-    •	Phone Number Validation: Check if a phone number follows a specific format.
+	•	[Phone Number Validation](usecases/phone_number_validation.py): Check if a phone number follows a specific format.

 - **Text Processing**:

-    •	Extracting Information: Extract specific information from a larger body of text.
+    •	[Extracting Information](usecases/extracting_information.py): Extract specific information from a larger body of text.

-    •	Replacing Text: Perform substitutions in a text based on a pattern.
+	•	[Replacing Text](usecases/replacing_text.py): Perform substitutions in a text based on a pattern.

 - **Log File Analysis**:

-	•	Parsing Logs: Extract useful information from log files.
+	•	[Parsing Logs](usecases/parsing_logs.py): Extract useful information from log files.

 - **Web Scraping**:

-	•	Extracting Data from HTML: Use regex to scrape data from web pages (though libraries like BeautifulSoup are often better for this task).
+	•	[Extracting Data from HTML](usecases/extracting_data_from_html.py): Use regex to scrape data from web pages (though libraries like BeautifulSoup are often better for this task).

 - **Configuration File Parsing**:

-	•	Reading Configurations: Extract key-value pairs from configuration files.
+	•	[Reading Configurations](usecases/reading_configurations.py): Extract key-value pairs from configuration files .